 Joint tenancy

 Joint tenancy is extremely common for married couples who own a home together.
-If one owner dies, the property passes automatically to the other, regardless of what’s in the will.
+According to the HM Land Registry blog, if one owner dies, the property passes automatically to the other, regardless of what’s in the will.
 This is known as the “right of survivorship”.
 If this applies to you, your name will appear on the deed.

 Tenancy in common

 Tenancy in common is a little bit more complicated.
-With it, each owner has a distinct share in the property.
+As explained in HMRC’s guidance on joint property types, each owner has a distinct share in the property.
 These shares don’t automatically pass to the other owner upon death.
 Instead, they form part of the deceased’s estate, and are distributed according to the Will.
 If you as the spouse have shares, your name will also appear on the deed.
-It’s also possible that your spouse will may be a co-owner with someone else such as an ex-wife.
+It’s also possible that your spouse may be a co-owner with someone else such as an ex-wife.
 Check the deed to confirm.

 Intestacy laws: what happens if there’s no Will?

-In England and Wales, if you were married or in a civil partnership and there are no children, you inherit everything.
-If there are children, you get the first £270,000 of the estate plus half of what’s left.
+According to Citizens Advice, in England and Wales, if you were married or in a civil partnership and there are no children, you inherit everything.
+If there are children, you get the first £322,000 of the estate plus half of what’s left.
 The children get the other half.
+[CORRECTED: Previously stated £270,000 – the threshold was increased to £322,000 for deaths on or after 26 July 2023]

 What happens if my spouse and I had a joint Will?